BellSoft prepares the final changes to upstream the Alpine Linux port to OpenJDK

 Various sources glorified Alpine Linux as “the new default OS” and “distribution of choice” when it replaced Ubuntu as the base image for Docker in 20161.
 Thanks to its small image size, this distribution is widely adopted in cloud deployments, microservices, and container environments.
 For instance, Liberica JDK Alpine musl image is at least 200 MB less than the others available (43.5 MB vs. 228 MB for Debian or even 319 MB for CentOS).
 With a truly minuscule Docker base image of no more than 6 MB and an embedded Docker build process, it is perfect for minimizing valuable cloud resources.

 Another positive feature is that the service management subsystem is not even included by default in basic Alpine Linux containers.
-Compared to CentOS with a handful of active services, it frees up RAM, simplifies diagnostics and system configuration and boosts launch time.
+As a result, it frees up RAM, simplifies diagnostics and system configuration and boosts launch time.
 At a certain angle, having less contents in a distribution reduces a possible attack surface.

 Maximizing business value with containers: less is more